xephonhq/xephon-k/doc/impl/storage-disk.md

     - auto rollup is not implemented
 - support update and delete
   - memory cache is large enough to deal with data arrive out of order
+  - bulk load backfill can be treated differently

 DO